develax/RazorExpress/README.md

 }
 </ul>`;
 ```
 ...which are pretty much self-explained as we remember what our two components are.
-Next, we have to compile them together using Razor-Express library to get the expected HTML:
+Next, we have to compile them together using Razor-Express library to get the expected HTML.

 ```JS
 // This code is meant for Node.js